tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 This R project applies [`renv`](https://rstudio.github.io/renv/articles/renv.html) for package management.
 Use `renv::restore()` to download the correct package versions and ensure computational reproducibility.

 # Workflow description
 Here we explain the R script processing and any manual steps in sequential order.
-For running the R code files in RStudio, make sure to use the R-Project file `RSOS-191613.Rproj` to avoid issues with the working directory.
+For running the R code files in RStudio, make sure to use an R-Project file (e.g. the uploaded `RSOS-191613.Rproj`) to avoid issues with the working directory.

 ## Survey data